Designing for All Modes of Travel

-I attended the North Central Section of the Institute of Transportation Engineers section meeting this morning.
+I attended a North Central Section of the Institute of Transportation Engineers section meeting in 2009.
 It was a panel discussion on “Complete Streets.”
 The general idea is to balance service to private vehicles, transit users, bicycles, and pedestrians through the design of our transportation systems.
 Traditionally, vehicles have been the focus of our design with the other three modes treated as after thoughts.
-FHWA has a website and the Institute of Transportation Engineers has a report on the topic.
+The Federal Highway Association has a website and the Institute of Transportation Engineers has a report on the topic.

 A good example of this concept in the Twin Cities is Excelsior Boulevard in St. Louis Park, MN.
 It has on street parking bays, median islands, bus stops, and narrower than standard traffic lanes.

-I worked with Bill Weber at MFRA on a Guiding Plan for the B-2 District in Arden Hills, MN this past fall.
+I worked with Bill Weber at MFRA (now Sambatek) on a Guiding Plan for the B-2 District in Arden Hills, Minnesota.
 This is the area of the suburban city that would be considered downtown.
 County Road E runs through the area and would be considered “Main Street.”
 County Road E is currently five lanes wide of black asphalt.
 It isn’t exactly pedestrian or bicycle friendly.
-Bill and I worked on the re-design below for the County Road E corridor (which was adopted by the City).
+Bill and I worked on the re-design seen in the article image for the County Road E corridor (which was adopted by the City).
 I guess we were designing a “Complete Street” without using the jargon.